emmab725/emmab725.github.io/DSL/report.md

 To further explore the spatial dimensions of flood risk in Dar es Salaam schools, you can access our [interactive map](assets/Webmap).

 While the Administrative Wards of Dar es Salaam are labeled on the map, and serve as a useful backdrop for understanding location of these school buildings, we choose not to evaluate risk based on schools per ward due to the nature of the education system in the city.
 Oftentimes students do not go to the school closest to them, so instead of grouping schools based on a spatial component we chose to focus on the individual projected risk of each building.

+It is also important to recognize that creating centroids for the schools may have skewed the results a bit, and may not reflect the ground truth.
+Because some of the schools had multiple buildings which we did not want to count as multiple different schools, we chose to create centroids.
+However, because of this generalization, there may be instances on-the-ground where a school building is flooded, but the centroid is not.
+In this case, our analysis would indicate that a school is flooded, but in reality, not the *whole* school would be flooded.
+Contrarily, there is possibility that the centroid is flooded, but a school building is not.
+In the future, it would be beneficial to redo this analysis with this in mind.

 *Sources:*